Outside Providence (film): Production

+The film was shot in late 1997, with the first day of shooting occurring on October 27, 1997.
+Co-writer Bobby Farrelly did an interview on the set of the film with local paper The Providence Journal on October 20, 1997, a week before shooting began.
+Shortly afterwards, the Farrelly brothers directed the Fox comedy There's Something About Mary, which started shooting in December 1997.

 The exterior prep school scenes were filmed at the University of Rhode Island, with interior scenes filmed in the Cranston Street Armory in the west end of Providence.
 The Brother Adelard Ice Hockey Arena at Mount Saint Charles Academy was used for a brief scene.